dabamos/openadms-node/README.md

 ## Configuration
 The configuration of OpenADMS is done by using a JSON-based text file, located in the directory `./config`.
-Please define serial ports, sensors, and connections between them there.
-OpenADMS takes the file name of the configuration as an argument.
+Please define modules, serial ports, sensors, and so on there.
+OpenADMS takes the file name of your custom configuration as an argument.
 Run:

 ```
-$ python3 openadms.py --config ./config/my_config.json
+$ python3 openadms.py --config ./config/myconfig.json --debug
 ```

 ## Virtual Environment